 Can I get help with the FAFSA?

-The financial aid office schedules regular workshops throughout the semester to help students complete the FAFSA online.
+The Financial Aid office schedules regular workshops throughout the semester to help students complete the FAFSA online.
 Students with scheduling difficulties or special circumstances can make an appointment for help with the FAFSA at the Educational Opportunity Center located next to Sears in San Jacinto Mall.
 (832.556.4506).
 If you are completing the FAFSA on your own, please include our school code (003583) on your application.
-Please ensure you are completing the application at www.fafsa.ed.gov as it is the approved free site with all the current processes and calculations.
+Please ensure that you are completing the application at www.fafsa.gov, as it is the approved free site with all the current processes and calculations.

-The Department of Education feels a student’s parents are primarily responsible for their child’s education.
-Students generally are allowed 6 years to earn a bachelor’s degree.
-Therefore the Department of Ed. added those 6 years to the age of 18 and declared 24 is the age a student can become independent.
+The Department of Education has determined that a students parents are primarily responsible for their childs education.
+Students generally are allowed 6 years to earn a bachelors degree.
+Therefore, the Department of Education added those 6 years to the age of 18, and has declared that 24 is the age a student can become independent.

-The quickest way to apply is at www.fafsa.ed.gov.
-A paper FAFSA can be completed and mailed but it will take about twice as long to process and does not help you correct errors before submission.
-Paper FAFSAs can be found in our office, high school counselor’s offices or local libraries.
-Paper FAFSAs are required for dependency overrides and some non-citizens requesting aid.
-These FAFSAs are not mailed, but are submitted to our office.
+The quickest way to apply is at www.fafsa.gov.
+A paper FAFSA can be completed and mailed, but it will take about twice as long to process, and it does not help you correct errors before submission.
+Paper FAFSAs can be requested from the Department of Education.

-The formula used to calculate the EFC from the FAFSA is very complicated and has many variables besides just income…such as household size, the number of students in college, the state tax base based on the student and/or parent’s state of residency, and allowance percentages that differ from one income families to two income families.
-The financial aid staff at Lee College needs to see the ISIR or SAR before any aid estimates can be discussed.
+The formula used to calculate the EFC from the FAFSA is very complicated and has many variables besides income, such as household size, the number of students in college, the state tax base (based on the students and/or parents state of residency), and allowance percentages that differ from one-income families to two-income families.
+The Financial Aid staff needs to see the ISIR or SAR before any aid estimates can be discussed.
 Also, the availability of some funds changes throughout the year.

 When can I get financial aid?

-You may apply for financial aid at anytime during the year.
+You may apply for financial aid at any time.
 You must complete a FAFSA for each new school year.
-To ensure your funds are available for the Fall Semester to start the new year, you should complete your FAFSA by May 1 so we can have your file processed by our June 1 deadline.
-If you are not starting school until January of the school year, the deadline is Nov.
-1 and if you are enrolling in summer classes the deadline is April 1.
-Financial Aid will be posted to our database as pending when you have completed the process and funds will be applied to your account after the 12th class day for fall and spring and after the 4th class day for summer sessions.
+To ensure that your funds are available for the fall semester, you should complete your FAFSA by April 15, so we can have your file processed by our June 1 deadline.
+If you are not starting school until January, the deadline is Nov.
+1. If you are enrolling in summer classes, the deadline is March 1.
+Financial aid will be posted to our database as pending when you have completed the process, and funds will be applied to your account after the 12th class day for the fall and spring semesters, and after the fourth class day for summer sessions.
 See the disbursement and refund schedule.

 How much financial aid can I receive?

 The total financial aid cannot exceed the cost of attendance or budget.
 Your budget can be provided for you once the financial aid process is complete.
-We may not be able to cover the whole amount based on what funds Lee College have available.
+We may not be able to cover the whole amount, depending on the funds Lee College has available.

-Once the student submits the FAFSA it takes the Department of Education 2-3 weeks to process an electronic application and 6-8 weeks to process a paper application.
+Once the student submits the FAFSA, it takes the Department of Education two to three weeks to process an electronic application, and six to eight weeks to process a paper application.

-When the student receives his SAR, the school receives and ISIR at approximately the same time.
-The ISIR will tell us if we need to request other documents to determine your financial aid eligibility.
+The student receives his/her SAR at about the same time that the school receives an ISIR.
+The ISIR will tell us if we need to request other documents in order to determine your financial aid eligibility.
 If no additional documents are needed, the student should be mailed an award letter packet within two weeks of the date we receive the ISIR.

-If we need documents, they will usually be reviewed within 2 weeks of receiving them and either an award letter will be generated or further processing such as correcting information against what we receive or submitting information to other agencies such as INS is conducted.
-Again, when the further processing is completed within 2 weeks of that date an award letter will usually be generated.
+If we need documents, they will usually be reviewed within 4-6 weeks or less of receiving them, and either an award letter will be generated or further processing, such as correcting information against what we receive, or submitting information to other agencies.
+Again, when the further processing is completed within two weeks of that date, an award letter will usually be generated.

-Yes, the priority deadline for summer II and fall 2011 is April 15, 2011.
-We would then need all the documents necessary and been able to award the student by June 1 to guarantee funds would be ready by the August payment deadline.
+Yes, the priority deadline for Summer 2 and Fall are April 15 each year.
+We would then need all the documents necessary and be able to award the student by June 1 to guarantee funds would be ready by the August payment deadline.

-The deadline for spring 2012 for students just applying for financial aid for that semester will be November 1 2011.
+The spring deadline for students only applying for financial aid for that semester will be Nov.
+1 each year.